mstrlc/isa-project/doc/manual.md

 binded on either IPv4 or IPv6, the connection is non-blocking.
 The server then enters an infinite loop where it waits for incoming connections.
 When a connection is received, it is accepted and the server is forked to handle the connection.

+The server is based on the implementation from IPK subject stubs on the FIT Gitea.
+[1]

 The `ldapserver()` function is the finite state machine that handles the connection.
 It receives the data from the client, parses it to the class and handles any errors.
 It then builds a response and sends